ARM-software/abi-aa/buildattr64/buildattr64.rst

 *name*

 Create or switch the current subsection to *name*.
-When a subsection with *name* already exists, *comprehension* and *parameter type* can be omitted; if they are present then they must match the existing values for the subsection *name*.
+When switching to an existing subsection with *name* the *comprehension* and *parameter type* can be omitted.
+The *comprehension* and *parameter type* of a subsection can never be changed.

 *comprehension*